-With the increased cost and complexity of the college-funding decision, more families are hiring a financial advisor to help with college planning.
+With the increased cost and complexity of the college-funding decision, more families may be hiring or using a college financial planner to help with college funding and student loans.
 Getting advice for your child’s college decision may be a good idea as more Americans are burdened by student loan debt.
 According to the Federal Reserve, Americans owe $1.64 trillion dollars in student debt.
 Of the 45 million people who have student loans, only about 19.4 million or 41% are actually in repayment.

 Selecting and paying for college is one of the most expensive and important decisions you may make for your child as a parent.
 It certainly is stressful and can be confusing for many families.
 Financial advisors may vary in expertise and you need to understand what to be looking for in a college financial planner.

 At PayForED, we make it our job to offer smart and efficient college and student loan solutions using our customized software and training.
 Read on to learn more about how financial advisors can work to help you pay for college.

 Paying for College

 The job of a college financial advisor is to help a family navigate the entire funding decision.
 There are various stages that need to be considered and it’s not just financial aid.
 The advisor should be able to address the financial aid process, college saving plans, educational tax strategies, various financing options, and student loan repayment.

 You may question why I include student loan repayment and forgiveness as expertise.
 If you are going to borrow any student loans, then the proper use and structure of student loans need to be put into place at the time of incurring the debt.
 It needs to be part of any comprehensive four-year college plan.
 This will include the long term look at what life will be like after graduation and when the student is in repayment.